 It’s not quite clear from the pitch whether this is memoir or how-to book.
 I also am a little confused by the theme (tips for keeping organized vs. shifting one’s attitude and finding blessings).
 The concept needs to be a clarified a bit.
 I’d like to see a fresher subtitle–something that draws readers and doesn’t sound too much like something we’re heard before.
 Some of the language in the pitch may be appropriate for your subtitle or even title (along the lines of how to find blessings where you can’t first see them–but something more pithy) could help.
 Your stories could be very inspirational.
 Perhaps you might try publishing one or two in a chicken soup anthology as a way to “break in” to publishing.

 Power in the Common Place by Brandon Copeland

-Power in the Common Place is a book meant for those who endevour to empower themselves, and have a POSITIVE influence on the ones around them.
-It will teach you how to first; indentify your own shortcomings and correct them, for you are THE ONLY person who can hinder your own success in life.
+Power in the Common Place is a book meant for those who endeavor to empower themselves, and have a POSITIVE influence on the ones around them.
+It will teach you how to first; identify your own shortcomings and correct them, for you are THE ONLY person who can hinder your own success in life.
 It will then give a mental web diagram of maneuvers to build your confidence and the confidence of those around you.
 Finally, and most importantly it will inspire your heart, stir your soul, and create an urge to not only recommend this book to all of your peers but also minister its contents into the lives of those who are falling by the waste side in life.

 I think yours is a theme whose time has come.
 Clarify why you are the person to write this particular book.
 You will likely need to develop a following/platform, possibly through blogging and other social media.
 A subtitle that clarifies audience, problem, solution would be of benefit.